spiderflying/Blockchain-wallet-activities/README.md

 5. Upload csv table to schema
 6. Pull new data, upload to Cloud Storage
 7. Update table with latest records
-8. Schedule 6&7 to run on a regular basis
+8. Schedule 6&7 to run on a regular basis (WIP)
 9. Additional feature engineering with sql
 10. Build data dashboard